 Aging Mastery Program – Mastering the Skills to Navigate and Overcome the Challenges of Life in Old Age

-Next class begins on November 2nd at 11:00 AM – 2:00 PM Lunch Provided – The class continues every Wednesday for 5 weeks. – Held at the Aspen Mine Center conference room.
-Call Shanon at 719-314-5714 to register.
+Next class is held every Wednesday from October 18, through November 15, 2023 from 11:00 AM – 2:00 PM, lunch provided – The class continues every Wednesday for 5 weeks. – Held at the Aspen Mine Center conference room.
+Call Nancy Hartsfield at 719-689-3584 Ext 148 to register.

 Navigating Longer Lives: The Basics of Aging Mastery